 - Compassion: impressing dignity, respect and a sense of self-worth on an individual to better support them maintain an enabling lifestyle.

 - Wellbeing: taking into account an individual’s biographical, biological, psychological and social background to better engage them in meaningful occupation.

 Upon completion, and when providing care, a member of staff will be able to foster a highly-personalised approach to delivering a bespoke standard of care that is unique to an individual living in a B&M Care Home.

-In line with the company’s talent acquisition strategy, 2015 saw B&M Care launch its debut Management Development Pathway: an innovative training programme that accelerates an individual’s knowledge and skillset to lead a high-performance team.
+In line with the company’s talent acquisition strategy, 2015 saw B&M Care launch its debut Leadership Pathway: an innovative training programme that accelerates an individual’s knowledge and skill-set to lead a high-performance team.

 Throughout the 10-month course, each participant will broaden their business acumen, develop their effectiveness, and master a number of key principles across topics such as leadership, strategy and finance.

 A distinctive feature of the programme is the course’s ‘challenge’: a task-orientated project designed to maximise a participant’s ability by immersing them within a scenario that reflects aspects of the course’s curriculum.
 Previous challenges have included: running a recruitment event in the local community; delivering a dementia-friendly stage production; and recording an advert for Heart Radio.

 Virtual Dementia Tour